Iran coronavirus death toll reaches 26, Tehran Friday prayer canceled

 However, Jahanpur said the government had extended its closure of cinemas and temporary ban on cultural events and conferences for one more week.

-Writing by Parisa Hafezi; Editing by Gareth Jones, William Maclean and Alex Richardson
+Writing by Parisa Hafezi; Editing by Gareth Jones, William Maclean